chef/automate/components/automate-chef-io/content/docs/applications-dashboard.md

 Disconnected services are defined services that have not reported back with a health check message for a user-defined period of time.

-Use the Chef Automate Service Groups API endpoint to manage the activity of periodic jobs, and to assess disconnection status and removal of services.
+Use the [Service Group Data Lifecycle settings](https://automate.chef.io/docs/data-lifecycle/#service-groups) to manage the activity of periodic jobs, and to assess disconnection status and removal of services.

 ### Periodic Disconnection Checks